 The more popular pedelecs and e-bikes get the more possibilities for tuning will be available on the market.
-There\'s several methods to remove an electric bicycle\'s throttling.
-In the following we have a closer look at four of these methods:
+There's several methods to remove an electric bicycle's throttling.
+Four methods will be discussed in more detail below.

 1.)
 Tuning by Frequency Division using a Dongle